When getting a mortgage, homeowners often run into this question: “Should I choose a shorter term mortgage or a longer term mortgage?”

 The reason for that is that most mortgages are sold to investors in the secondary market as a pool (i.e. collection of a few hundred mortgages, say).
 And depending on the need to complete the required pool when the lender is short a few, they can sometimes offer discounts by offering lower rates for those.
 These inventory imbalances can then lead to short-term anomalies like that.

-What if I am still not sure whether to go with 15-year or 30-year?
+What if I am still not sure whether to go with shorter term or longer term?

 We covered the major advantages and disadvantages of both loan types.
 Not only that, we reviewed many different situations which people commonly think about or run into.